 Due to the scheduling complexities inherent in these two options, parents will be asked to make a commitment for at least one full six-week grading period.
 Special circumstances that affect a family will be considered on a case-by-case basis by the campus principal.
 Please note that if a student switches between Face-to-Face Learning and Virtual Learning, that student may not have the same teacher(s), course schedule, or extracurricular activity eligibility.
 Students will not be guaranteed assignment to their home campus.
 The campus assignment decisions will be based on staffing and grade level/course seat availability.

-How do parents commit to an instructional option of choice for their child?
+How do parents request a change in instructional setting for their child?

 Will students be able to participate in Virtual Learning during a quarantine if there is a COVID-19 exposure?

 Students or staff who test positive for COVID-19 will be sent home to recover.
 When notification of a possible exposure occurs, in coordination with local health authorities, contact tracing will be conducted.
 Based on the results, a determination will be made as to whether an entire classroom or multiple classrooms are required to quarantine.
 In the event students are required to temporarily quarantine, the education of these students will continue through Short-Term Online Participation for the duration of the quarantine period.

 Short-Term Online Participation is a temporary virtual learning model where students will continue to receive instruction from their classroom teacher through Schoology.

 What happens if my child’s campus is temporarily closed during the school year?

 Frenship has identified Schoology as the tool to support a consistent learning experience for students across the District.
 Even if the student is enrolled in Face-to-Face Learning, they will receive training on how to use Schoology as a digital extension of the classroom.
 Resources will be available for parents to learn how to support students in navigating learning through these digital tools.